Get

 1. They’re Exploring Their Boundaries

 Like young children, kittens sometimes try to push up against their boundaries to see what their companions are willing to put up with.
 When it comes time to play, they want to know just how far your patience and pain tolerance will go.
 If this is the case, you must make sure they know that you won’t put up with this activity.
-You can do this by sternly yet calmly telling them “no” and redirecting their attention.
+You can do this by sternly yet calmly telling them “no” and redirecting their attention to an appropriate toy.

 a girl playing with kitten on the sofa